pingcap/tidb/docs/design/2023-06-30-configurable-kv-timeout.md

 From the application’s perspective, TiDB is trying to finish the requests ASAP considering the input `max_execution_time` value, and when TiDB could not finish in time the timeout error is returned to the application and the query fails fast.

+Though it's easier to use and would not introduce more configurations or variables, it's difficult to make the timeout calculation intelligent or automatic, considering things like different request types, node pressures and latencies, etc. A lot of experiments are needed to figure out the appropriate strategy.